-Appendix B: Examples of Derived Acceptance Criteria
+Appendix B: Examples of Derived Acceptance Criteria for Nuclear Power Plants

 In accordance with this document, section 4.3.4, the licensee is to establish derived acceptance criteria.
-Appendix B provides guidance on the application of the derived acceptance criteria specified in this guidance document.
 The examples below are obtained from current Canadian and international practice.

 B.1 Anticipated operational occurrences